Vikas2604/Canlis-clone/README.md

 style.css: General styles for the website.

-styles-below-hero.css: Styles for sections below the hero (e.g., invitation, space, chef).
+styles-below-hero.css: Styles for sections below the hero (e.g. invitation, space, chef).

 footer.css: Styles specifically for the footer.